Sensor Kit Resource Hub

 About half of the sensors in this kit are immediately breadboard-compatible, ready to plug in and connect to a development board.
 Here is what you'll need to get started with those components.

-Once you move beyond some of the simple components in this kit, like photocells and flex sensors, you’ll advance to the breakout boards.
-Breakout boards, like the LSM9DS1 and MPL115A1, are shipped without interface connectors, which means you’ll need to whip out your soldering tools before connecting them to a development board.
+Once you move beyond some of the simple components in this kit, like photocells and flex sensors, you'll advance to the breakout boards.
+Breakout boards, like the sound detector ad RGB and gesture sensor (APDS-9960) are shipped without interface connectors, which means you'll need to whip out your soldering tools before connecting them to a development board.

 The Sensor Kit's sensors are a great entry-point for electronics beginners, but they do build on some assumed knowledge.
 Here are a few electrical engineering-specific tutorials you may want to check out before venturing further into the sensor depths.

 What is Electricity?

 We'll be relying heavily on Arduino throughout these tutorials.
 New to the Arduino scene?
 We've got a lot of reading material for you!